ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 See the [rainbow documentation](https://github.com/mhoban/rainbow_bridge) for details

+&nbsp;
+&nbsp;

 ***Making a Barcode file***

+The barcode file is used by rainbow to strip barcodes and primer sequences form reads.

-*A barcode file is necessary except for demultiplexed runs where the PCR primers have already been removed*
+*A barcode file is always necessary except for demultiplexed runs where both barcodes and PCR primers have already been removed*

-See rainbow README for details but briefly here are the examples given:
+Non- and demultiplexed brief examples:

 * Non-demultiplexed runs: This format includes forward/reverse sample barcodes and forward/reverse PCR primers to separate sequences into the appropriate samples.
 Barcodes are separated with a colon and combined in a single column while primers are given in separate columns.
 For example: